ftsf/nico/API.md

 ---

+`sprRot90(spr: int, x, y int, rotations: int, w,h: int = 1)`
+Draws sprite at x,y rotated clockwise by 90 degrees, can optionally specify how many tiles

+---

 `sprRot(spr: int, centerX,centerY: int, radians: float32, w,h: int = 1)`
 Draws sprite at centerX,centerY rotated by radians, can optionally specify how many tiles

+Unlike all other sprite drawing operations this one draws based on the center of the sprite.

 ---